akashpatel29/SQL-Interview-Questions/README.md

 • DML triggers evaluate data before it has been committed to the database. o During this evaluation the following actions are performed.

-We cannot use the following commands in DML trigger:
+We cannot use the following commands in DML trigger:-

 o ALTER DATABASE